Peachy006/grpro-project-eksamen/readme.md

 Below we go through some other tasks together; you should have completed those three tasks before moving on.

-## Example: Random Placement of Persons and Associated Tests
+## Example: Random Placement of Persons and Associated Test.Tests

 **You should now randomly place 10 persons on the map**.
 You should also consider what you should do if there’s already something at that spot.